John D. Bassett: Philanthropy

-Death and Burial
+Death

-John D. Bassett died on February 26, 1965, and is buried at the Bassett Family Cemetery in Bassett, Virginia.
+John D. Bassett died on February 26, 1965.

 Legacy

-Bassett Furniture was started by John D. Bassett in 1902, who remained its president until 1930.
+Bassett Furniture was conceived by John D. Bassett in 1902, who remained its president until 1930.

-The town of Bassett, Virginia, was named for his family.
+The town of Bassett, Virginia, is named after his family.
+When asked by the postal service what the name of the town should be, John D. Bassett offered up the original name of "Bassetts", and the "s" was dropped later.

 The John D. Bassett High School was named in his honor.